AmazingCow-Game-Tool/AmazingBuild/README.md

 license per se, but all of its programs has its own license.

-All of them are open-source licenses but some tools has more permissive licenses like BSD-3 while other has more restritive licenses like GPL-3 and so on.
+All of them are open-source licenses but some tools has more permissive licenses like BSD-3 while other has more restrictive licenses like GPL-3 and so on.